akafugu/eagleup_models/README.md

-This is a repository to our models for EagleUp
+This is a repository of our models for [EagleUp](http://eagleup.wordpress.com/)
 ==============================================